armlesswunder/d2rCloneTrackerAndroid/README.md

 ## The app is wrong, it says X/6 status when really the status is Y/6

 Thats because this app relies on human input to keep track of statuses.
 If someone enters the wrong status, you will get the wrong status.
 Be mad at people, not my poor, diligent, and loyal software.

+## I hate your app, and I hate you.
+1 Star.
+I hope you have a crappy life.

+Right back 'atcha (jk (kinda))

+The great news for you is that I am OPEN to contributions on this project!
+What this means for you is that you no longer have to live an angry life bc not everything works the way you want to, YOU can make a difference!
+You can be a positive person in the world instead of just another whiner!
+Isn't that great?
+Please reach out to me if you wish to improve the app in some way.
+I will test your app for a period of time and review the changes. if I accept, I will add you to the credits.
+So far, the credits include...
+Me, So get a move on!

+## Closing Statement
+I hope this app is useful to you, as it is to me.
+I do this, and all my other projects, to improve the lives of myself and other fans.

+So far, I've used it to not only kill my first DClone, but to kill 3 in less than two weeks!
+I hope you find similar fortune!